Ramen96/dotfiles/README.md

 # Pacman Customization

 1. `nano /etc/pacman.conf`
-2. In the Misc options section, uncomment `Color` and add `ILoveCandy` to the bottom of that section
+2. In the Misc options section, uncomment `Color` and `ParallelDownloads`
+3. add `ILoveCandy` to the bottom of that section